 The village of Ardenza grew up gradually in the countryside to the south of Livorno at the beginning of the 19th century.
 Although the village was sparsely populated, it already had its own church, San Simone, which was built in 1844.

-Most of Livorno’s sports facilities are found in Ardenza, including the Armando Picchi football stadium, an indoor swimming pool, the athletics ground, a basketball stadium, a fencing ground, a rugby pitch and the Caprilli race course.
+Most of Livorno’s sports facilities are found in Ardenza, including the Armando Picchi football stadium, an indoor swimming pool complex, the athletics ground, a basketball stadium, a fencing ground, two rugby pitches and the Caprilli race course (currently closed).